 Once there, we set the next goal.
 Mile markers.

 Just as you would stop at a rest area to take a break and stretch your legs on a long road trip, you can use the mile markers you have set for your journey toward your life purpose as an opportunity to pause, assess your progress, reevaluate, and make any necessary course corrections to stay on track.

-What to pack, and what not to pack
+Have you thought about what to pack, and what not to pack?

 The great thing about a road trip, and planning your route to your big dream or goal, is you have the flexibility and control of the journey.
 When planning your trip, you need to decide what provisions you will need along the way.
 And you also need to decide what to leave behind.

 Only you know the essential non-negotiables for your trip.
 You may prioritize routines like the same bedtime/ waketime every day and plan on staying in a comfortable hotel nightly.
 A well-planned trip at a slow and steady pace may make you feel the safest in getting you to your destination.